220808-Java-React-Enterprise/Delane-Thomas-P1/Doc.md

 - Started looking into connections.
 - Recived error when trying to deploy project.
 Looking into it.
   - [ERROR] Failed to execute goal org.apache.maven.plugins:maven-war-plugin:2.2:war (default-war) on project Delane-Thomas-P1: Error assembling WAR: webxml attribute is required (or pre-existing WEB-INF/web.xml if executing in update mode) -> [Help 1]
+- Error solved changed webapps to webapp.
+The default folder could not be found due to the misspelling.
+- Problem logging into localhost:8080 manager, name and password not accepted, Working on it.